 With so much to see and do, is Lyon safe to visit?
 The general answer is yes and we'll tell you more in this comprehensive safety guide.
 To see the sights worry free, stow your bags at a Bounce storage site in Lyon.
 Then hit the streets for some sightseeing and cultural experiences.

 Is Lyon safe to visit right now?

 France has a rating of 55 on the 2021 Global Peace Index, making Lyon a safe city to visit even when traveling solo.
-With it being a city that draws many tourists, there will be problem areas that you'll want to avoid and things you can do to help keep yourself and your possessions safe.
+With it being a city that draws many tourists, there will be things you can do to help keep yourself and your possessions safe.